Yoga classes for Beginners & The Students We lose

 As I take a short vacation from holy cities and small Asian towns filled with TTC students, I return home to visit family and friends in Morgan Hill, California.
-A small town suburb absent of posh yoga studios and vegan cuisine, it is a side of California most who live outside of it will never know.
-The antithesis of Venice, a mirage of mile long beaches, and the city of angels, we sit surrounded by small mountains in the Silicon Valley.
+A small-town suburb absent of posh yoga studios and vegan cuisine, it is a side of California most who live outside of it will never know.
+The antithesis of Venice, a mirage of mile-long beaches, and the city of angels, we sit surrounded by small mountains in the Silicon Valley.

-As I am introduced as a yoga teacher to new acquaintances and friends of family, two reoccurring narratives seem to constantly approach me.
+As I am introduced as a yoga teacher to new acquaintances and friends of the family, two reoccurring narratives seem to constantly approach me.

 The first is an odd yet somewhat humorous confession,

 “I really should do yoga,”

 A somewhat anxious confession and question as if I were some sort of Catholic priest at East Sunday service meeting faces I only see but twice a year.
 The sociological implications and observations we could explore in this first narrative may fill its own article elsewhere.

 The second narrative, which I think is more important to address as yoga teachers and for our growing community is the statement that reads at the top of this article.
 One which I have heard countless times,